-(1) Under the Gambling Commission's guidance for local authorities, we will pay particular attention to the protection of children and vulnerable people from being harmed or exploited by gambling, as well as issues of crime and disorder.
-If a specific policy is decided upon we will update this statement.
-It should be noted that such a policy does not stop an application being made.
-Each application will be decided on its own merits.
+(1) Under the gambling commission's guidance for local authorities, we will pay particular attention to the protection of children and vulnerable people from being harmed or exploited by gambling, as well as issues of crime and disorder.
+If a specific policy is decided upon regarding areas where gambling premises should not be located, we will update this statement.
+It should be noted that any such policy does not stop an application being made.
+Each application will be decided on its own merits, with the responsibility on the applicant showing how potential concerns can be overcome.